A new relationship with a financial advisor has a lot of potential; it could help your financial life, save you stress, and accomplish your goals.

 How are you going to work together?
 At your first meeting, you should also set some clear expectations about the ongoing relationship.
 Who is going to set up future meetings and what can you expect, how often should you talk, and how do you prefer getting information?
 Explaining this up front can get things off on the right foot.

-What am I going to pay?
+What are you going to pay?
 Some advisors get paid a fee on a percentage of the assets they manage, others take a fee based on all of your assets—even the ones you invest elsewhere.
 That can be a big difference.
 Some advisors charge hourly, monthly, or a flat fee for a service, and some get paid with commissions for products you choose to buy.
 There are pluses and minuses to all these different setups, but you should understand how and what you are going to pay and how it could influence the advice you get.

 2. Focus on your family's priorities

 People make the decision to seek out professional financial advice for all kinds of reasons.
 For some, it's a job change or an inheritance.
 For others, a major decision looms on the horizon, like college expenses or retirement.
 Whatever the reason, make sure you explain exactly what you are looking for up front, so your new advisor knows what's most important to you.

 If you share your finances with a partner, make sure you have discussed what you each want to get out of the planning process, and identify any major questions or shared goals you have.
 For some people, it's worth considering the needs of other generations, especially if you have children or parents who you need to take into account.
 And be sure both you and your partner attend the meetings.